-An important, if not evolutionary part of explaining the function of HSRs is the consumer experience based on categorical demographics within different classes of hotels.
+An important, if not evolutionary, part of explaining the function of HSRs is the consumer experience based on categorical demographics within different classes of hotels.
 In this study, we suppositionally hold that the differences in demographics and service scenarios are the most plausible reason for previous research having produced contradictory outcomes.
 We offer fresh perspectives on how anthropomorphism affects psychological routes to employ HSRs in hotels.
-Our findings also offer a framework to help future researchers comprehend the connection between anthropomorphism and consumer readiness to utilise HSRs within the context of hotels from a southeast Asian demographics perspective.
+Our findings also offer a framework to help future researchers comprehend the connection between anthropomorphism and consumer readiness to utilise HSRs within the context of hotels from a Southeast Asian demographics perspective.

-4. Literature review
+Literature review

-4.1.
 Open innovation dynamics and service robots

-The infusion degree of integrated innovative expansion can be controlled and managed positively through the Schumpeterian dynamics through human like machines namely HSR (Chesbrough 2006, 2013; Yun, 2015; Yun et al., 2015) in the context of the hospitality industry.
-Open innovation means periodic non static and non-linear responsive systems, and transformative unfreezing of the status quo are rapidly accelerating in the Fourth Industrial Revolution due to paradoxical non-linear dilemmas (Lee et al., 2018; Yun et al., 2018; Yun and Liu, 2019), transitioning from stationary to being dynamic, it can both boost open innovation dynamics and lower costs becoming the engine that triggers innovative growth (Yun et al., 2020).
-Therefore, the need for a contemporary theoretical and practical understanding of a novel technological transaction model is crucial in all economical aspects of new learning.
+The infusion degree of integrated innovative expansion can be controlled and managed positively through the Schumpeterian dynamics through human like machines namely HSR (Chesbrough 2006, 2013; Yun 2015; Yun et al. 2015; Yun et al. 2016a, b) in the context of the hospitality industry.
+Open innovation means periodic non static and non-linear responsive systems, and transformative unfreezing of the status quo are rapidly accelerating in the Fourth Industrial Revolution due to paradoxical non-linear dilemmas (Yun et al., 2016; Lee et al., 2018; Yun et al., 2016; Yun and Liu, 2019; Yun et al., 2018), transitioning from stationary to being dynamic, it can both boost open innovation dynamics and lower costs becoming the engine that triggers innovative growth (Yun et al., 2020).
+Therefore, the need for a contemporary theoretical and practical understanding of a novel technological transaction model is crucial in all economical aspects of new learning (Yun et al., 2016).
 In view of the dynamic and uncontrollable environment, social, open and closed innovations involves transformative periodical market dynamics (Yun, 2015; Yun et al., 2018; Yun and Liu, 2019).
 Highly innovative and contemporary organisations are redrafting their robotic and digital strategies to be in sync with societal wants and needs (Valeeva et al., 2022).

-In the labour intensive leisure and tourism industry, robotisation is an extremely viable and a transformative option (Ivanov & Webster, 2019; Harari, 2017; Ivanov et al., 2019; Wirtz et al., 2018; Bowen & Whalen, 2017; Murphy et al., 2017; Tuomi et al., 2020).
-Our study provides salient and factual insights towards extant hospitality literature of the market dynamics and its acceptance of HSR from a novel geographical parameter within the context of different hotel categories in the leisure industry.
+In the labour intensive leisure and tourism industry, robotisation is an extremely viable and a transformative option (Ivanov & Webster, 2019a; Harari, 2017; Ivanov et al., 2019; Wirtz et al., 2018; Bowen & Whalen, 2017; Murphy et al., 2017; Tuomi et al., 2021).
+Our study provides salient and factual insights towards extant hospitality literature of the market dynamics and its acceptance of HSR in a novel geographical parameter within the different ranks of hotel categories in the leisure industry.

-4.2.
 Anthropomorphism and perceived control's effects on consumers' desire to accept HSR

-Although anthropomorphism and has the tendency to inoculate genuine or hypothetical behaviour of nonhuman agents with humanlike characteristics (Epley et al., 2007), consumer perception research does not have a strong theoretical foundation and intuitive understanding of the phenomenon (Song and Luximon, 2020; Paraman and Annamalah, 2022).
-Anthropomorphism is the inductive reasoning process that attributes human-like characteristics to non-human entities based on their visible characteristics (Kim and McGill, 2011)The pursuit of human-like intelligence as a standard for anthropocentrism and anthropomorphism is unclear and lacks a precise definition.(Korteling et al., 2021; Zhu & Chang, 2020).
+Although anthropomorphism and has the tendency to inoculate genuine or hypothetical behaviour of nonhuman agents with humanlike characteristics (Epley et al., 2007), consumer perception research does not have a strong theoretical foundation and intuitive understanding of the phenomenon (Song et al., 2022; Paraman and Annamalah, 2022).
+Anthropomorphism is an inductive reasoning process that is concerned with the visible characteristics of inhuman items Kim and McGill (2011), However, the quest for human-like intelligence as a benchmark about anthropocentrism and anthropomorphism is vague and undefined (Korteling et al. 2021; Zhu & Chang, 2020).